hphelion/documentation/commercial/GA1/commerical.services-swift-deployment-monitor-disk-drive(s).md

 The node address is retrieved from `/var/lib/os-collect-config/`.

-With the list of disk labels of a Swift node, mount command (**what is the command?**) allows you to check whether the disk is physical or a file-system.
+With the list of disk labels of a Swift node, `mount` command allows you to check whether the disk is physical or a file-system.
 For example: d1, d2 disks must be avoided as they are file-systems.

 Perform the following steps to monitor the status of the disk drive: